New Beginnings

 Diane Pollack

-So being the queen of closet rejuvenation, this was my time to clear out after 30 years.
+Being the queen of closet rejuvenation, this was my time to clear out after many, many years.

 Since I am generally good about regularly bringing small bags over to my local thrift shop, I am happy to say, there was very little for me to get rid of in my wardrobe.

 My husband, on the other hand, had 5 garbage bags full of clothes.
-My cleaning lady took his suits.
-The other bags included tee shirts, boxers, and socks, which were all perfectly good, but not anything the thrift shop would want.
+His suits were needed and appreciated by those who can’t afford them.
+The other bags included T-shirts, boxers, and socks, which were all perfectly good, but not anything the thrift shop would want.

-I am on a platform called Nextdoor Neighbor, where one woman is involved with giving items directly to the homeless.
+I know a woman who is involved with giving items directly to the homeless.
 And so I made numerous trips with a rolling suitcase to donate these items.
 And I felt really good about it.

 We had an extra computer that we gave to a friend in need.
 Easy and another feel-good moment.

-I had a pair of Fiorucci jeans from high school that I was holding on to.
+I had a pair of designer jeans from high school that I was holding on to.
 Like many of my clients, this was a sentimental item.
-But this move forced me to think, who and what after all these years, was I holding on to them for?
-So, fortunately, I have a friend whose teenage daughter was thrilled to get them.
+But this move forced me to think, who and what, after all these years, was I holding on to them for?
+Fortunately, I have a friend whose teenage daughter was thrilled to get them.
+Again, this made me feel good.

-Along similar lines, there were two items that if I had a daughter myself, I might have passed them on to.
+Along similar lines, there were some items that if I had a daughter myself, I might have passed them on to.
 Since I don't, I had to think about what to do with them.
-One was some jewelry from my childhood, which I gave to my friend's daughter for her Bat Mitzvah.
-The other was my High School jacket.
+I had some jewelry from my childhood, which I gave to my friend's daughters.
+I also had my High School jacket.
 I was fortunate to have a high school friend whose daughter is currently attending our alma mater.

 Speaking of alma maters, I found a book that I received at a college reunion, which was nice for a while, but not as meaningful as a yearbook (which I would NEVER suggest that you get rid of).
 So I gave it to a friend who did not attend the reunion.